wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 do you need to ensure that RBAC be applied to this specific resource?
 If so, if the resource is expected to have this applied when it is passed in, a level of trust is being placed not just in the Solution Block but any user who wishes to optionally provide this to the capability scoped template when used independently.
-If RBAC is critical, then you should consider on whether to make this an optional template within the capability scoped solution template or to require it’s creation with the required RBAC from within the capability scoped solution template.
+If RBAC is critical, then you should consider on whether to make this an optional template within the capability scoped solution template or to require it's creation with the required RBAC from within the capability scoped solution template.

-If a decision is made to place these in different resource groups, you can also use Resource Links to define the relationships between the resources – even when the resources span resource groups.
+If a decision is made to place these in different resource groups, you can also use Resource Links to define the relationships between the resources - even when the resources span resource groups.

 ## Creating an end-to-end solution-scoped template with multiple capability-scoped templates